 This year’s recipients of Transportation Investment Generating Economic Recovery (TIGER) grants, announced last week, include three of special interest to Waterways Journal readers.
 The unique grant-giving program has proven to be an efficient means of funding some port- and river-related projects with big impacts that would not otherwise get funding.
 It’s a shame that its future is now in doubt.

 Two recipients involve inland waterways traffic.
 The Alabama State Port Authority got $12.7 million to convert an abandoned bulk handling facility at the Port of Mobile into a roll-on/roll-off mobile vehicle processing facility, and St. Bernard Port in Louisiana got $13 million to rehabilitate and modernize the last two 110-year-old original wharf sections, A and F, at the Chalmette Slip Project.

 A third recipient is maritime, although it doesn’t involve the waterways.
-Baltimore County, Md. got $20 million toward building the Mid-Atlantic Multi-Modal Transportation Hub, a planned group of state-of-the art cargo handling facilities at the Sparrows Point facility in depressed East Baltimore.
+Baltimore County, Md., got $20 million toward building the Mid-Atlantic Multi-Modal Transportation Hub, a planned group of state-of-the art cargo handling facilities at the Sparrows Point facility in East Baltimore.

 It was the first major federal transportation grant program to be mode-neutral, meaning that any transportation project, regardless of mode, could apply for funding.
 It was one of only a handful of federal transportation programs that used cost-benefit analysis as part of the application evaluation process.